Resident doctor among 12 more tested positive for novel Coronavirus in J&K

 They said that ten persons from Shopian, one from Kathua and a resident doctor from Baramulla tested positive on Tuesday.

-The 40-year-old doctor, a resident of Kanispora in north Kashmir’s Baramulla, tested positive for the novel coronavirus at SKIMS Soura today.
-He works at Government Medical College Baramulla and became first Covid-19 case among the doctors in the Valley.
+The 40-year-old doctor of Kanispora in north Kashmir’s Baramulla, tested positive for the novel coronavirus at SKIMS Soura today.
+He works at Government Medical College Baramulla and became first Covid-19 case among the doctors in the valley.

 Dr Syed Masood, Medical Superintendent of the associated hospital of GMC Baramulla told Kashmir Reader that the resident doctor has probably contracted the infection from a female patient of Sopore after she visited the hospital for a random check-up and later detected positive for Covid-19 at SKIMS Soura.